tark-hidden/pyramid_classy/README.rst

 Using multiple routes for a single view
 ---------------------------------------

-What happens when you need to apply more than one route to a specific view.
+Sometimes you need to apply more than one route to a specific view...
-But since you're so determined let's see how to do that anyway.

-So let's say you add the following routes to one of your views

 .. code-block:: python